hayatoito/google-step-tsp-2017/README.md

 4. Schedule
 ----

-### July 1 (Fri), 2016, 5:00 PM JST
+### 2016-07-01 (Fri) 5:00pm (JST)

 The class starts.
 You must bring your laptop.

-This class is a kick-off class for the assignment and will be basically 3 hours hackathon.
+This class is a kick-off class for the assignment, and will be basically 3 hours hackathon.
 You are expected to understand the problem and solve a challenge with a small N. You can also try a challenge with a large N if you can move fast in the class.

-### July 1 (Fri), 2016, 8:00 PM JST - July 8 (Fri), 2016, 5:00 PM JST
+### From: 2016-07-01 (Fri) 8:00pm - To: 2016-07-08 (Fri) 5:00pm

-The deadline of the submission is the next Friday.
+The deadline of the final submission is the next Friday.

 Until the deadline, you are expected to improve your algorithm and enter the score in the [scoreboard] manually for each challenge.
 You can update the score as many times as needed.
 I highly recommend you to update your score whenever you can find a shorter path.
-Especially, if you get the best score in the scoreboard, please announce it at [GitHub Issues] as much as possible so that other participants can know that your score is the next target.
+If you get the best score in the scoreboard, please announce it at [GitHub Issues] so that other participants can know that your score is the next target.

-You should enter your git repository's location in the [scoreboard] as soon as you can.
+You can enter your git repository's location in the [scoreboard] once it is ready.
+Publish your git repository as soon as possible.
 Other participants want to see your code even if your code is work in progress.
-Early is better than perfect.

 You can also enter the visualizer URL so that other students can see how your salesperson is visiting each city in your solution.

-### July 5 (Tue), 2016, 5:00 PM JST

-(Optional) Office hours.
+We have two phases before the final submission deadline:

+####  The first phase: (- until 2016-07-05 (Tue) 11:59pm)

+- You can see (or use) code written in other students freely in this phase.
+  Please try to upload your code within the first phase as much as possible so that other students can see your code.
+- I will save a snapshot of the [scoreboard] at the end of the first phase to decide the winner(s) of the first phase.

+#### The second phase: (From: 2016-07-06 (Wed) 8:00am - To: 2016-07-08 (Fri) 5:00pm)

+- In this phase, you are not allowed to see code written by other groups.
+Please do not try to see code written in other groups in this phase.
+- It is okay to use code written in other groups if it is written in the first phase.
+You do not have to throw it away.
+- It is okay to ask any question freely even in this phase.

+### 2016-07-05 (Tue) 5:00pm

+(Optional) I will hold office hours on next Tuesday at Google Tokyo office 44F.
 I will be available until 9:00pm.
 You can leave anytime.

 How to attend office hours: I will announce it later at [GitHub Issues].

-### July 1 (Fri), 2016, 8:00 PM JST - July 8 (Fri), 2016, 5:00 PM JST

-The deadline of the submission is the beginning of the next class.
+### 2016-07-08 (Fri) 5:00pm

+The next class starts.

 We have one-hour wrap-up time in this week's class.
 You must bring your laptop.
 Be ready to explain your code and algorithm.